ahmsay/Solidvessel/README.md

 don't need to.
 This is where service discovery comes in.

 In this project, all other services register to the discovery server as discovery clients.
-Each of them has a name located in their <b>bootstrap.yml</b> file.
+Each of them has a name located in their <b>application.yml</b> file.
 So instead of writing the url to send the request, we write the service name.
 This encapsulates the varying service url.
 The discovery server knows the url, and the rest is just REST.
 It also does load balancing which is crucial when you'll have multiple instances.
 There are server side and client side service discoveries.
 I used Eureka, which makes client side discovery.
 We can also see registered services and their status on discovery server.
-I registered the config server as well just to see its status.
 Also, if the discovery server goes down, other instances will continue to communicate each other by using cache.

 ### Gateway Service